cite-architecture/citedown/README.md

     sbt 'run-main PandocJsonFilter <FILE>'

-- `sbt assembly` builds a fat jar in `target/scala-2.11`., Run it with:
+- `sbt assembly` builds a fat jar in `target/scala-2.11`.
+You can run it with:

-    java -jar scpd-assembly-1.0.jar <FILE>
+    - `java -jar scpd-assembly-1.0.jar <FILE>`

+You can also make the included sh script `cd.sh`executable and put it in the same directory with the fat jar.
+This lets you just run `cd.sh <FILE>`